ptorpis/data-structures/README.md

 Vector is one of the most commonly used containers from the C++ STL, and conceptually, it is very simple.
 Store elements contiguously, and dynamically expand the capacity whenever needed.

+Uses a pointer and 2 `std::size_t`s to keep track of where the start of the data is, where is the end of the data, and where is the end of the capacity.

 List of public methods supported:

 - Default constructor